Avanade/Beef/src/Beef.Events/README.md

 ### Azure Function

 The process host, for example an [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/), will create/instantiate the [subscriber host](#Subscriber-Host).

-To set the likes of connection strings, etc. a [startup](../../samples/Demo/Beef.Demo.Functions/Startup.cs)-style component will be required.
+To set up the likes of connection strings, etc. a [startup](../../samples/Demo/Beef.Demo.Functions/Startup.cs)-style component will be required.

 An [example](../../samples/Demo/Beef.Demo.Functions/EventSubscriber.cs) using a [Resilient Event Hub Trigger](#Resilient-Event-Hub-Trigger) is as follows: